-To make a profit from the property, the landlord must find tenants.
+To make a profit from the property, the landlord must find residents.
 After all, high vacancy rates for an extended period of time eats into profits.
 Unfortunately, there is always the possibility of renting to problematic residents.
-Tenants who do not pay rent on time or destroy property are a near-constant worry for landlords.
+Residents who do not pay rent on time or destroy property are a near-constant worry for landlords.
 They can lead to significant financial stress, not to mention the mental work of sending notices, following up, and, potentially, evicting problematic residents.

-Pro tip: Don’t just check in with their current landlord, as they may have reason to embellish the truth just to offload the problematic tenant.
+Pro tip: Don’t just check in with their current landlord, as they may have reason to embellish the truth just to offload the problematic resident.
 You’ll want to go further back in their rental history for a full picture.

 Cash flow is the total amount of money left over after factoring in expenses.
 Ideally, the money coming in is more than the money going out.
 If the reverse is the case, the owner suffers a negative cash flow.

 Different factors can cause negative cash flow, but two of the common reasons are low rent charges and high vacancy rates.
 High maintenance costs and financing costs on loans can also play a part.
-To avoid spending more than you’re making, ensure rent rates are competitive and the property is attractive to tenants.
+To avoid spending more than you’re making, ensure rent rates are competitive and the property is attractive to residents.
 This may include rehabilitation, renovations, or otherwise spiffing up the property.

 Investments like stocks are easy to sell.
 In other words, if you need to liquidate them, it doesn’t take much time or energy.
 This is not always true for real estate investments.